nushell/nupm/docs/design/README.md

     - publish package to a repository
     - **NOT SUPPORTED FOR NOW**: the repository will be a *GitHub* repo with packages submitted by PRs to start with

+The following are for Python-style global overlays, we might need to re-think this for local package overlays:
 - `nupm overlay new`
     - create a new global overlay (Python's virtual environment style)
     - `--local` flag could generate an overlay locally from the currently opened project